Pomona-ITS/HPC-Tech-Tutorials/design/data_management/StarFish_POC.md

 Had a call with the vendor, waiting for the VM setup and a quote for 30 TB.

-Targeting primarily CS data discovery but can expand as necessary (pricing per TB).
+Targeting primarily CS data discovery but can expand as necessary.

+## Pricing Discussion (No official quote yet):

+2 factors: capacity and functionality

+report - base module

+file movement add-on

+whole thing or reporter

+start at 1 PB

+annual - reporter - 1 PB - $53K

+full blown - $130K

+Discussed with COO, $10-15K is a possibility because we are small and they are interested in us as a customer.

+Limited at 50-60 TB

 ## Instructions for POC Setup: